-- Safeguard the physical, emotional, and intellectual safety of campers and students.
+- Safeguard the physical, emotional, and intellectual safety of CITs and campers.
 Model Schoolhouse values like kindness, curiosity, and empathy.
+Engage all participants (in their group).
+Deliver consistent and exceptional supervision of teens.
 Patiently process conflict and disagreements.

 - Communicate with participants, their families, and other Schoolhouse staff.
 Create established lines of communication built on trust and empathy.